-The NetWave industrially hardened wireless Ethernet transmission link from ComNet can be configured through the embedded User Interface as a Client or as an Access Point.
+The NetWave® NW7[E]/M industrially hardened high throughput (HT) wireless Ethernet transmission link from ComNet can be configured through the embedded User Interface as a Client or as an Access Point.
 This point-to-multipoint model allows multiple Ethernet endpoints to be connected to a central Access Point.
 Up to 15 endpoints can be linked to a central access point.
-This single radio model was designed for high throughput point-to-point or multi-point applications and comes with an integrated 19 dBi, 17° beamwidth antenna.
-The NW7[E] supports up to 240 Mbps throughput using MIMO technology.
-The units can be powered by an 802.3af/at PoE compliant device or through a sold-separately PoE injector with the second Ethernet port serving as an IEEE802.3at power source.
-The NW7 is FCC certified and the NW7E is ETSI, DFS and TPC certified.
+The NW7/M and NW7E/M support up to 240 Mbps throughput using MIMO technology.
+An easy to read LED array displays unit operational status along with received signal strength ensuring optimal installation and operation.
+The units can be powered by an 802.3af/at PoE Compliant device or through an optional Midspan Power Injector.
+The NW7/M is FCC certified and the NW7E/M is ETSI, DFS and TPC certified.

-This user manual is a guide for the NetWave NW7[E] wireless Ethernet device as well as the NWK7[E] preconfigured kits.
+This user manual is a guide for the NetWave NW7[E]/M wireless Ethernet device as well as the NWK7[E]/M preconfigured kits.
 ComNet NetWave Wireless offers OpenWRT with the most advanced Qualcomm Atheros 10.1.x wireless drivers.
 NetWave now includes a new user-friendly LuCl web interface for configuring the device.
 OpenWRT is an extensible GNU/Linux distribution for embedded devices.
 It is built from the ground up to be a full-featured, easily modifiable operating system.
 It is powered by a Linux kernel that's more recent than most other distributions.
 LuCl is a free, clean, extensible and easily maintainable web user interface for embedded devices.
 It has high performance, small installation size, fast runtimes, and good maintainability.
 The units come configured for either point to point or point to multipoint applications.